jasb3110/Radiocarbon-reservoir/README.md

 ## Materials and methods

 In this work is trying to estimate local radiocarbon reservoir effect off ($\Delta$ R) Peru to Chile during last 12 Kyrs BP.
-Therefore, I had found out several previously estimations.
-I merged 181 pairs (Marine and terrestrial samples).
+Therefore, I compiled several previous estimations.
+It were 181 pairs (Marine and terrestrial samples of different organic materials (wood, shell, etc).

 ## Principal outcomes